joomla/Manual/docs/general-concepts/forms-fields/form-fields/url.md

         size="10"
 />
 ```

-Both a url rule and a url input filter can assist with this insuring that valid url data are entered into this field field.
+Both a url rule and a url input filter can assist with this ensuring that valid url data are entered into this field.

 ## See also
 * [Text form field type](./text.md)